 Finally, we found that Cathay Pacific was rated the least comfortable airline, with an SRS of 53.41.
 Customers often complain that the seats are small.

 To conclude, the best Asian airlines depends on specific criteria.
 Each person has their own priorities when booking a flight.
 Our social media insights revealed the most talked about airlines and the airlines with the most positive sentiment overall, and within each topic.

-Social listening can help all different types of business, from competitive benchmarking to brand health tracking.
+Social listening can help all different types of business, from competitive benchmarking to brand intelligence tracking.
 Social media insights can help your business grow by taking into consideration what your customers are saying about you.
 Doing so will allow you to understand their pain points and needs, and empower you to improve your product, service or company.